 Flemish artist Arthur Berckmans, who used the pseudonym Berck, was born in Leuven in 1929.
-As a child he read Kindervriend, Robbedoes, Bravo and Le Journal de Mickey, taking a particular liking towards C. Franchi's 'Zozo' and E.C.
-Segar's 'Popeye'.
+As a child he read Kindervriend, Robbedoes, Bravo and Le Journal de Mickey, taking a particular liking towards C. Franchi's 'Zozo', E.C.
+Segar's 'Popeye' and Fred Harman's 'Red Ryder'.
 One of his earliest comics was 'Het leven van Hitler', a comic strip he drew along with a schoolfriend, whose father was a dedicated Communist.
 This satirical take on Hitler was scribbled in one of his school books and made before the Nazis occupied Belgium.
 Luckily for him, it was destroyed long before the German occupiers could ever see it.
 Berckmans studied drawing at the Leuven Art Academy and at the St. Luke Art Institute in Brussels.
 After the war, he tried to apply for a job at the new comics magazine Tintin, but was refused because he had personally colorized all his drawings by hand, instead of doing this in a more professional way.

 Berckmans then became a clerk in a Jesuit monastery in Leuven.
 While he disliked the boring work, it did provide him with the opportunity to make religious drawings for their monthly magazine Pro Apostolis between 1948 and 1952.
 He also published his first professional comics stories here, namely 'La Vie de Saint Ignace' and 'Le Père de Smet au Nebraska' ('De Grote Zwartrok'), which were biopics of respectively St. Ignace and priest Pieter-Jan De Smet.
 Berckmans continued to illustrate the books by the Leuven-based Jesuites until 1956.

-By the mid 1950s, Berck joined Publi-Art, the advertising division of publishing house Le Lombard.
+By the mid 1950s, Berck joined Publiart, the advertising division of publishing house Le Lombard headed by Guy Dessicy.
 He made a great many illustrations for advertisements and stories, that were published in Tintin and Line, and took over 'Le Grenadier Victoria', the advertising comic strip for Victoria chocolat, from Albert Weinberg.
 Other advertising strips that Berck illustrated include 'Polochon dans la Pampa', 'Vic et Rio' and 'Les Frères Cha-Cha'.

 By 1958, he found his way to Tintin magazine.
 He became an assistant to Jean Graton and helped him create cover illustrations for Tintin as well for the girls magazine Line.
 Berck credited Graton with teaching him everything about drawing comics.
 His most notable work for this magazine was the series about cabdriver 'Strapontin', which he made in cooperation with René Goscinny, and from 1965 with Jacques Acar.
 Together with writer Yves Duval, he began a second series called 'Rataplan', about a little drummer boy in Napoleon's army in 1961.
 Berck and Duval additionally made a couple of oneshot comics, such as 'Panchico' (1963), 'Ken Krom' (1966) and 'Lady Bound' (1967).